putztzu/docker-cheat-sheet/README.md

 * [`docker attach`](http://docs.docker.io/reference/commandline/cli/#attach) allows view or interact with a running container
 * [`docker wait`](http://docs.docker.io/reference/commandline/cli/#wait) blocks until container stops.

-If you want a transient container, `docker run --rm` will remove the container after it stops.
+If you want to create and run a temporary container, `docker run --rm` will remove the container after it stops.

 Containers generally are created to run either as a background process (aka "service") or as an interactive "foreground" (normal app).
 Another way to compare the two is that a background "daemon" container continues to run without a logged in User.
 A foreground "normal app" container instantiates with immediate access to a running console, and when the User exits/quits the console the container also stops.
 * An example creating a daemon/service/background "detached" container specifying an optional custom container name<br />